sankalp1999/Image_Captioning_With_Attention/README.md

 With threshold = 5, vocab size was 2873.

 ### Decoder
+The main training part of the project was training the decoder with soft attention mechanism (and the embedding ).

-We use an nn.LSTMCell and not nn.LSTM.
+We use an nn.LSTMCell for our Decoder and not nn.LSTM.
 It's easier to get the hidden steps at each time step from LSTMCell.
 I won't put a picture here of LSTMCell equations because they scare me.

 ### Attention network (soft attention)